ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.md

 ![Tree](image/turtle_tree.png)

 If you add the following line in `turtle.h`, then codes to inform the status will also be compiled.
-However, the speed will be quite slow because of the output message.
+However, the speed will be quite slow because of the output messages.

 ~~~
 # define debug 1